onsitejs/offsitejs/README.md

 ## Design and Development Decisions
 The point of this project is to provide web analytics without the hassle of signing up for a service or a 3rd party.

 There is false dichotomy between being able to conduct deep signals collection and protecting user privacy.
-Several proponents of the *privacy by design* school of thought
+Several proponents of the *privacy by design* school of thought [have demonstrated there are plenty of technological opportunites](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-014-0010-4) to provide better privacy-conscious experiences on the web.

 We also don't want to lose out on data key to valuable insights.
-This can be accomplished without sacrificing privacy.
+But those insights cannot come at the cost of  sacrificing privacy.
+Ideally, OffSiteJS would provide a library to automate the aggregation of data so no one individual session can being targeted, or is perhaps presented in the context of a *frequency vector* for that specific field to show anomalies without showing individual sessions.

 ### Core Principles
 1. Decentralize where possible.